-Our top ten things to do for free in Trinidad
+Our top 10 free things to do in Trinidad

 If you’re here for Carnival, listen to the steelbands rehearsing in the panyards, watch the costumed bands on Monday and Tuesday; catch traditional Carnival characters appearing in the week before Carnival.
 All for free.